 - 1. Students missing three or more unexcused class periods from the first day of classes will be assigned to a Student Success Center Specialist for case management. - 2.
 Student Success Center staff will run an attendance report, summarizing each student's daily attendance record based on the recording of daily attendance by instructors in the institutional data system for all enrolled students. - 3.
 Students will receive an early alert by personal contact, email, telephone or letter from their assigned case manager.
 Other sources, such as advisors, instructors, coaches and activity sponsors will also be used to contact students in need of an early alert or academic/personal guidance. - 4.
 Individual instructors may also complete an Academic Alert form if he/she is concerned about a student's attendance, academic status, punctuality, study habits, exams or class behavior. - 5.
 The Student Success Center will send the alert to the student.
 Copies will go to the student's advisor, coach and/or activity sponsor as appropriate. - 6.
+Individual instructors may also complete an Academic Alert form if he/she is concerned about a student's attendance, academic status, punctuality, study habits, exams or class behavior. - 7.
+The Student Success Center will send the alert to the student.
+Copies will go to the student's advisor, coach and/or activity sponsor as appropriate. - 8.
 A Student Success Advisory Committee will meet weekly beginning week three of the Fall and Spring semesters through completion of 75% of the semester.
 Following this period, the committee will meet as needed.
 The purpose of the committee is to provide oversight, direction and follow-up relative to each student's case and attendance status.
 The committee also acts upon student appeals.
-Members include: Student Success Center Director, SSC Secretary (recorder), SSC Case Managers, Director of Residence Life, Director of Financial Aid, and Coordinator of Enrollment Services. - 7.
+Members include: Student Success Center Director, SSC Secretary (recorder), SSC Case Managers, Director of Residence Life, Director of Financial Aid, and Coordinator of Enrollment Services. - 9.
 Attendance reports will be reviewed weekly to evaluate student progress.
-Students demonstrating poor attendance patterns will be added to the Student Success Specialist's caseload each week. - 8.
-All case management will be documented to guide future actions with the student. - 9.
-Attendance Policy monitoring will end after 75% of regular, semester long classes has been completed so that appeals do not occur near or at the end of the semester.
+Students demonstrating poor attendance patterns will be added to the Student Success Specialist's caseload each week. - 10.
+All case management will be documented to guide future actions with the student. - 11.
+Attendance Policy monitoring will end after 75% of regular, semester long classes have been completed so that appeals do not occur near or at the end of the semester.

-10. Students with a mid-term semester grade point average of below 1.0 and eight unexcused absences in one or more classes will be administratively withdrawn with a "W" grade from all classes by the student's assigned Student Success Center Specialist.
+12. Students with a mid-term semester grade point average of below 1.0 and eight unexcused absences in one or more classes will be administratively withdrawn with a "W" grade from all classes by the student's assigned Student Success Center Specialist.